 How Long to Boil Potatoes for Potato Salad

-Given that the potatoes are cut into 2” cubes and are all the same size, that you are using Russet or Idaho potatoes and potatoes are peeled, then you will want to cook them for 15-22 minutes over reduce the heat, medium high heat.
+Given that the potatoes are cut into 2” cubes and are all the same size, that you are using Russet or Idaho potatoes and potatoes are peeled, then you will want to cook them for 10-15 minutes over medium high heat.
 You will know the potato is done when a fork easily pierces the flesh when poked.

 What to Serve with Potatoes for Potato Salad